 Owls Head Lighthouse is situated within Owls Head State Park, just south of Rockland, Maine.
 The park offers breathtaking views of the bay, with opportunities for picnicking, wildlife watching, and exploring the rugged coastline.

 Nearby, visitors can explore the charming town of Rockland, known for its maritime heritage, the Maine Lighthouse Museum, and the Farnsworth Art Museum.
 The area is also home to the annual Maine Lobster Festival, a must-visit event for seafood lovers.
+Just across Rockland Harbor, Rockland Breakwater Lighthouse marks the entrance to the harbor and is reachable via a 7/8-mile granite breakwater walk, making the two lighthouses a natural pair to visit together.
+Marshall Point Lighthouse in Port Clyde, of Forrest Gump fame, sits about an hour south along the St. George Peninsula.

 Visiting Owls Head Lighthouse